handsOnpipeline/btp-kyma-day2-operations/documentation/meter/run-apps-locally/README.md

    Each service will run on a different port (8080, 8100, 8090).
 Don't use different ones.
 The `hiddenconfig.properties` relies on them!

-   >*Hint:* Just in case you want to debug one of the applications using port `8888`, you can start the Java process using the following command.
+   >*Hint:* Just in case you want to debug one of the applications using port `8888` you can start the Java process using the following command.
 Then, connect with your IDE to the external Java process on port `8888`.

    >```
    >java -Xdebug -Xrunjdwp:transport=dt_socket,address=8888,server=y,suspend=y -cp "./target/*;./target/dependency/*" -Dlocal_dev=true dev.kyma.samples.easyfranchise.ServerApp <port>
    >```

-### Test the APIs
+### Test APIs

 1. Check that you can get all mentors:
    ```
    curl  --request GET 'http://localhost:8080/easyfranchise/rest/efservice/v1/mentor'
    ```

-   > Note: If the request fails, check the logs of ```ef-service``` and ```db-service```.
+   > Note: If the request fails, check the logs of the ef-service and the db-service.

-1. Check that you can read franchisees.
+1. Check that you can read franchise
    ```
    curl --request GET 'http://localhost:8080/easyfranchise/rest/efservice/v1/franchisee'
    ```
-   > Note: If the request fails, check the logs of ```ef-service``` and ```db-service```.
+   > Note: If the request fails, check the logs of the ef-service and the db-service.

 ## Run the Day2 Service

-1. Open ```http://localhost:8091``` in a browser to check if the Day2 service is already started.
+1. Open ```http://localhost:8091``` in browser to check if the Operations Service is already started.
 You should get:

    ![](../images/operationsServiceStartPage.png)
-1. If the server is not started please start it now.
+1. If server is not started start him.

-## Run the Easy Franchise UI
+## Run the Easyfranchise UI

-1. Check that you have defined the URL path of the backend APIs to the local backend services.
-Open the file [code/easyfranchise/source/ui/src/main.js](/code/easyfranchise/) and check the value for ```Vue.prototype.$backendApi``` for: <!-- TODO check file path -->
+1. Check that you have defined the URL path of the backend apis to the local backend services.
+Open the file ```code/easyfranchise/source/ui/src/main.js](/code/easyfranchise/``` and check the value for ```Vue.prototype.$backendApi``` for:

    ```js
    Vue.prototype.$backendApi = "http://localhost:8080/easyfranchise/rest/efservice/v1";
    ```
-1. Open a new terminal and change directory to **ui**.
+1. Open a new terminal and change directory to **ui**

    ```shell
    $ cd ui
    ```

-1. Install Node.js modules in your repository by running:
+1. Install node modules in your repository by running:

    ```shell
    $ npm install